JustBerkhout/nectar-tutorials/ardc/beginner/applications/applications.md

 ## Overview

-Duration: 10:00
+Duration: 1:00

 ### What are Applications

 Nectar have packaged some cloud-ready applications into the *Application Catalog* available from your [Nectar dashboard](https://dashboard.rc.nectar.org.au).
 You can browse the catalog and compose your own application environments running on the Nectar Research Cloud.

-In this tutorial you'll step through the *Quick Deploy* process for configuring and deploying and application from the catalog.
+In this tutorial you'll step through the *Quick Deploy* process for configuring and deploying an application from the catalog.
+Our example will be an *R-Studio* application.
+It gives secure access to a community edition R-Studio server, Shiny server as well as remote-desktop-based access via either your browser or X2Go.

 positive
 : **Cloud Starter**
-This tutorial is part of the Nectar Cloud Starter curriculum.
-You should have a Keypair and you should have terminal software installed on your machine.
-If you think you need help with any of that, you should complete Cloud Starter tutorials before you start here.
+You should have a Keypair registered in your Nectar account.
+If you think you need help with that, you should complete Cloud Starter tutorials before you start here.

 ### What you'll learn